johnatacarvalho/native-image-hello-world/README.md

 # native-image-hello-world
-Just a simple project to build a native image using GraalVM
+Just a simple Spring application and use GraalVM

 ## Main Itens: